Lin wrote to me about the December holidays in Indonesia…

 Thank you so much for sharing your childhood traditions with us Lin!
 It fills me with the best spirit of the season!

 This article was posted on Sunday, December 6th, 2009 at 4:45 pm and is filed under Christmas, Countries & Cultures, Customs and Traditions, Eid'l Fitr, Food Memories, Holidays Around the World, Indonesia, Mama Lisa, Muslim.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.